UofT-DSI/causal_inference/README.md

 2. A basic familiarity with either programming language is expected for this course.

 ### Lesson Schedule
 Subject to change as required.
+Slides will be uploaded after class.

 | Date        | Lesson | Topic                                                                         | Slides     |
 |-------------|--------|-------------------------------------------------------------------------------|------------|